 - the student cannot begin studies due to being incapacitated by personal illness or injury.

-- Sickness allowance decision or, if no decision exists, a medical certificate.
-The medical certificate must state which illness or injury the student suffers from, and that this condition prevents the student from beginning their studies on 1 August 2017.
+Required document: Sickness allowance decision or, if no decision exists, a medical certificate.
+The medical certificate must state which illness or injury the student suffers from, and that this condition prevents the student from beginning their studies.

 Students registering as absent should take into consideration the annual changes in the courses offered at Metropolia and the effect they may have on their personal study plan.
 The training may be discontinued entirely during the period of absence or be arranged again only after several years.
 Metropolia will not separately arrange any studies that have changed or been discontinued during a student's absence.
 Students are advised to carefully consider any period of absence and to discuss the matter first with a representative of the degree programme.